Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Hiking Gear and Accessories for Women

-Hiking Belt
+Women’s Hiking Belt

-Unless I am hiking in leggings, I need a belt to secure my pants.
+I need a belt to secure my pants unless I am hiking in leggings.
 The newest one I just got is a Jelt Belt.
-Jelt is a women-owned social enterprise that produces belts made from 100% recycled plastic bottles with an innovative patented flat buckle that won’t show a bump under tops or tees.
+Jelt is a women-owned social enterprise producing belts from 100% recycled plastic bottles.

-Check Price on Jelt Belt
+Jelt Belt

 Hiking Sunglasses

-Make sure to protect your eyes from the sun since you’ll likely spend a lot of time hiking in the sun at elevation.
-There are a lot of options for sunglasses, and everyone should own at least a pair.
-It’s best to make sure they do have UV protection for the health of your eyes.
+It’s best to ensure they have UV protection for the health of your eyes.
 Sunglasses are essential if you plan to visit any glaciers or high alpine passes as sun reflection from the snow damages your eyes.

-We made our first investment in quality polarized sunglasses with a pair of SMITH Optics Lowdown 2 and now rarely leave the house without them.
+We made our first investment in quality polarized sunglasses with a pair of Smith Optics Lowdown 2 and now rarely leave the house without them.
 See my favorite hiking sunglasses.

-Buff
+Buff Headwear

-I bring a Buff on every trip if my ears get cold, or I want to have one to cover my face, which happens more often than you may think.
+I bring a Buff on every trip if my ears get cold or I want to have one to cover my face, which happens more often than you may think.
 We have a collection of buff headbands and bring them everywhere.
-They’re great for many reasons, such as sun/wind protection, a scarf, headband, or an ear warmer.
+They’re great for many reasons, such as sun/wind protection, a scarf, a headband, or an ear warmer.

 Hiking Daypack